 - 27 heads

-In 2022 the Super Bowl coin toss result was heads.
-Cincinnati Bengals chose to defer and joined the unlucky coinflip winners and lost the game to the Los Angeles Rams.
-The final 2022 Super Bowl score was 23-20.
+In 2023 the Super Bowl coin toss result was tails.
+Kansas City Chiefs chose to defer and joined the lucky coinflip winners and defeated the Philadelphia Eagles.
+The final 2023 Super Bowl score was 38-35.

 The overall Super Bowl coin flipping results are quite even, but we have seen some Heads and Tails streaks within the years, and it’s impossible to know what the next one is going to be.
-Unless you are a betting man and willing to take your chance.
+Unless you are a betting man and willing to take your chance with Super Bowl betting.
 What will we see in the next one?

 Coin Toss in Football